Brehtyn/FlorianasFriends/README.md

 ### nuxt.config.js
 #### Routing
-This file contains all of the configs for nuxt including plugins, middleware, metadata etc.
+This file contains all of the configs for Nuxt including plugins, middleware, metadata etc.
-Nuxt using file routing automatically so the pages folder contains automatic routing except for dynamic routing such as pet:id where the individual pet is necessary.
+Nuxt uses file routing automatically: the pages folder contains automatic routing except for dynamic routing such as pet:id where the individual pet is necessary.
 All of that can be configured in the router portion of the config file.
-More information on dynamic routing for nuxt can be found here
+More information on dynamic routing for Nuxt can be found here
 - [@NuxtDynamicRouting](https://nuxtjs.org/examples/routing/dynamic-pages)

 Also configured in the router is the middleware.
 The only configuration currently is for